josevinicius000/-taskmanager/README.md

 EXIT;

 3. Configure a conexão no arquivo .env.
-Abra o arquivo .env e ajuste as seguintes linhas com as configurações do banco:
+Copie o todo conteúdo do arquivo .env.example no arquivo .env:

 .env:
 DB_CONNECTION=mysql